kaistAI/GAP/README.md

     ```

 ### 3. Check the qualitative results
-The generation results for GAP models are available at `qualitative.csv`.
+The generation results for some GAP models are available at `qualitative.csv`.

 `target`: The gold response.

 `opt-1.3b`: Baseline.

 `opt-1.3b-github_40`, `opt-1.3b-cc_61`: GAP models.

-Our models generate more interesting dialogue responses.